 Eating fruits and vegetables provides many health benefits.
-For example, people who eat a healthy, balanced diet – including plenty of vegetables and fruits – can lower their risk for some chronic disease, like heart disease and type 2 diabetes, and some types of cancer.
+People who eat a healthy, balanced diet with plenty of fruits and vegetables can help lower their risk for heart disease, type 2 diabetes, and some types of cancer.
 Eating healthy can also help prevent obesity and high blood pressure.

-However, most of us don’t eat enough fruits and vegetables:
+However, many people don’t eat enough fruits and vegetables.

 - Only 1 in 3 adults eat the recommended amount of fruits every day.

 - Only 1 in 4 adults eat the recommended amount of vegetables every day.